 Touted by companies as a “safer nicotine delivery system,” there are growing concerns that e-cigarettes may be just as harmful as the real thing.
 California Attorney General Jerry Brown recently filed suit Alameda County Superior Court against a Florida company claiming that e-cigarettes contain dangerous chemicals and are being improperly marketed to children.

-Despite this, the cigarettes are readily available by mail order or local store.
+Despite this, the nic salt devices are readily available by mail order or local store.
 In the Bay Area, smokers can check out the latest technology through the Vapor Den in Berkeley, a small startup which specializes in e-cigarette products.

 And, the courts have finally weighed in.
 A federal judge recently ordered the Food and Drug Administration to end the blockage of e-cigarettes from China.
 The ruling cleared the way for the high tech cigs to be regulated just like any other tobacco product.